-While the primary focus of a CRM is to manage the relationship between the agency and its clients, the best CRMs are the ones that also improve communication within the business itself.
+While the primary focus of a CRM for agencies is to manage the relationship between the agency and its clients, the best CRMs are the ones that also improve communication within the business itself.

 According to a study by the data science team at Gong, you’re 258% more likely to close a deal when adopting a collaborative approach in comparison to when you go at it solo.